SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 {{< hint warning >}}
 ## Key Recommendations ##
-- The easiest way to reduce your devices' impact on the enviroment is to use them longer, so investigate their longevity and how easy they are to repair.
+- The easiest way to reduce your devices' impact on the enviroment is to use them longer, so use a resource such as [iFixit](https://www.ifixit.com/) to investigate their longevity and repairability.
-- Many new convenient technologies, such as 5G, comes with increased data traffic, which means more carbon cost.
+- Many new convenient technologies, such as 5G and videoconferencing, come with increased data traffic, which means more carbon cost.
 {{< /hint >}}

 {{<hint info>}}